Local sports roundup: Holmen, Taebel win MVC golf meet

 Logan Invitational

-Holmen takes the team wins in girls’ and boys’ competition with Logan finishing runner up in both.
+Holmen's boys and girls both won with Logan finishing runner up in both.

-Vikings senior Kamryn McNally edged out Rangers senior Lauren Jarrett by just three hundredths of a second to win the girls’ 100-meter dash.
-The times of 13.06 and 13.09 both are top 10 in the state this season — according to Milespilt.
+Vikings senior Kamryn McNally edged out Rangers senior Lauren Jarrett by just three hundredths of a second to win the 100-meter dash.

 Kickapoo Invitational